QuentinRa/blog.quentinra.dev/info/java/beginner/overload.md

-# Polymorphism
+# Overload

 [Go back](..)

-The polymorphism or surcharge in French is the ability for us to write a lot of methods having the same name but different parameters.
+The overload or surcharge in French is the ability for us to write a lot of methods having the same name but different parameters (=redefinitions).

 The return type must be the same!